 Another way to find group boards is to search for people who pin the content related to your topic.
 To start, search for your topic on Pinterest.
 Then, click on the PEOPLE link.

 Go into that person’s profile and look at their boards.
-Locate one that has multiple people in the circle on the cover – as that indicates; it is a group board.
+Locate one with multiple people in the circle on the cover – as that indicates, it is a group board.
 Click to open the board and read the description and requirements necessary to become a contributor to the board.

 If you want to be a contributor, make sure you first follow the board.
 Then, you need to follow the board creator.
 Click on the very first image you see under the list of pinners and click the follow button.